-Whatever your hobby is, you can find a way to connect with it on your campus.
-Even if COVID-19 regulations have greatly curtailed the activities you can choose from, do your best to get involved somewhere, at some level.
+Whatever your hobby is, you can find a way to connect with it on your campus and get involved somewhere, at some level.
 If you can’t find what you’re looking for, it may be the perfect time to try something new.
 Having something to do beyond your classes will help occupy your mind and provide you with opportunities to make new friends.

 Look at the big picture

 It’s okay to have rough days, and it’s totally understandable to want to go home at times—but this doesn’t mean you’re at the wrong college and should be looking to transfer next semester.
 Think back to the last time you started something totally new and how long it likely took you to get used to it.
 This is no different.
 Accept that there will be both good and bad days.
 And if all else fails, allow yourself time to be completely, miserably homesick.
 Eventually, you’ll remember how boring it is to just feel sorry for yourself all day.
 In the end, college should be a great experience—and you’re only wasting your own time by not enjoying it.
 When you’re ready, let the homesickness wash away, and go back to trying to make your college experience the best that it can be.

 Video: Homesickness in college